mplanchard/pydecor/README.rst

 * ``@before`` - run a callable before the decorated function executes

-  * by default called with no arguments other than extras
+  * called with an instance of `Decorated` and any provided kwargs

 * ``@after`` - run a callable after the decorated function executes

-  * by default called with the result of the decorated function and any extras
+  * called with an instance of `Decorated` and any provided kwargs

 * ``@instead`` - run a callable in place of the decorated function

-  * by default called with the args and kwargs to the decorated function, along with a reference to the function itself
+  * called with an instance of `Decorated` and any provided kwargs

 * ``@decorate`` - specify multiple callables to be run before, after, and/or instead of the decorated function